-Study of Pembrolizumab (MK-3475) Versus Placebo in Combination With Neoadjuvant Chemotherapy & Adjuvant Endocrine Therapy in the Treatment of Early-Stage Estrogen Receptor-Positive, Human Epidermal Growth Factor Receptor 2-Negative (ER+/HER2-) Breast Cancer (MK-3475-756/KEYNOTE-756)
+A Study of Experimental Pembrolizumab (MK-3475) in Combination With Chemotherapy & Endocrine Therapy for Breast Cancer

 a study on Breast Cancer